isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile.md

 <div class="panel">
   <div class="libby">
       <p>This is optional as long as you access the online courses from the NLB Mobile app.
-As an NLB library member, you have free access to the online courses from LyndaLibrary that NLB has subscribed to.</p>
+As an NLB library member, you have complimentary access to the online courses from LyndaLibrary that NLB has subscribed to.</p>
     </div>

 </div>